pen-lang/pen/doc/src/references/language/modules.md

 ## Exporting functions and types from modules

-You can functions and types in an upper camel case.
-Then, they are accessible from other modules using [import statements](#importing-functions-and-types-from-modules).
+You can name functions and types in an upper camel case for them to be accessible from other modules using [import statements](#importing-functions-and-types-from-modules).

 ```pen
 type Foo {